lekoala/silverstripe-tabulator/README.md

 This module is used in [my alternative admin module](https://github.com/lekoala/silverstripe-admini) and in a production project using fairly complex front end editable tables.
 This means that I will have probably faced most of the issues you might have in your own projects :-)

+It supports many features out of the boxes:
+- Inline editing
+- Bulk actions
+- Custom action on the table or in the edit form
+- Filtering, sorting, pagination...

 ## Configuring detail fields

 When editing or viewing a record, the default `getCMSFields` is used.
 This might not always be ideal (fields may have gridfields or depend on some implementation).